- 16 to 20 cherry tomatoes

 - 2 tablespoons snipped fresh parsley

 - In a small bowl, combine the remaining ingredients.
 Spoon into tomatoes.
 Refrigerate for several hours.
-Yield: 16-20 appetizer servings.
+Yield: 16-20 appetizers.

 "love these have made them many times"